pipe-dream/core/readme.md

 import Core from 'core'
 ```

-Finally, you probably want to open up the two projects in two separate editors, and have `yarn watch` running in each project.
+Finally, you probably want to open up the two projects in two separate editors as well as terminal tabs, and have `yarn watch` running in each project.

 Changes to core and the Laravel package repo should now instantly reflect when visiting `pd-host.test/pipe-dream`